Type 271 radar: New radome

-As the installation of 271 become more widespread in late 1941, operators began to note an odd problem where the reflection from larger ships in a convoy would cause large areas of the display to become unusable, much larger than the ship.
+As the installation of 271 become more widespread in late 1941, operators began to note an odd problem where the reflection from larger ships in a convoy would cause large areas of the display to become unusable, creating a blip much larger than the ship and hiding objects near it.
 These were known as "side echoes," no hint of which had been seen during initial operations.

 Testing began in February 1942 using HMS Guillemot, a Kingfisher-class sloop, and later moved to the production model on the 271P on HMS Veteran in March.
 These quickly revealed the problem was due to the pillars that supported the roof of the lantern-style enclosure.
 A new design entirely of perspex was developed, consisting of several thick cylinders that were stacked vertically to produce a complete radome.

 The first example was fitted to HMS Hesperus in November 1942, and the entire fleet had been modified by the end of 1943.
 The radome for the Type 273s took longer to design, as it was much heavier and also had to withstand the blast of the firing guns, but these were converted by the end of 1943.